Gadingknr/python-basic/README.md

-Hi, welcome to my repository where I start learning python from the very basic as a hobby outside of my main study.
+Hi, welcome to my repository where I kearb Python basics as a hobby alongside my main studies, utilizing resources like Codecademy and other online tutorials.